nemppu/stomp-websocket/docs/guides/sockjs.md

 * SockJS is an emulation of WebSockets.
 This is not a complete implementation.
 * Heart beating is not supported.
 * SockJS internally uses one of many possible means to communicate.
-In some of those auto reconnect may occasionally fail.
+In some of those, auto reconnect may occasionally fail.